 Vermont's History Day is part of the National History Day network.
-Vermont History Day 2015 is tentatively scheduled for Saturday, March 28, 2015 at a central Vermont location.
+Vermont History Day 2015 will take place on Saturday, March 28, 2015 at U-32 High School in East Montpelier.
 Students who place first or second with a superior or excellent rating at the state competition are eligible to compete at the National History Day finals on June 14-18, 2015 at the University of Maryland, College Park, near Washington DC.